DavidIoana18/BookNotes/README.md

 BookHub is a web application designed for book enthusiasts to manage their reading list, connect with other users and explore new books.
 Users can register, log in, add books they have read, edit or delete them, view other users' profiles and follow or unfollow other users.
 The application **supports both local authentication and Google OAuth** for a seamless login experience.

-#### BookNotes provides an engaging way for book lovers to track their reading progress, explore books from other users, and build a personalized reading community!
+#### BookNotes provides an engaging way for book lovers to track their reading progress, explore books from other users and build a personalized reading community!

 # 🛠 Tech Stack